LikhonSheikh404/auto-linux-android-setup/README.md

 <sup><strong id="footnote-3">3:</strong></sup> The intelligent recommendation system analyzes device capabilities, storage space, and user preferences to suggest the optimal Linux environment setup.

 <sup><strong id="footnote-4">4:</strong></sup> Some Samsung devices may have limitations with the Android Terminal app due to manufacturer-specific modifications to the Android system.

+<sup><strong id="footnote-5">5:</strong></sup> Termux is a terminal emulator application for Android OS which can be extended by packages of ported common GNU/Linux utilities.
+Official documentation and packages are available at [https://termux.dev](https://termux.dev) and [https://github.com/termux](https://github.com/termux).

 ---